FelipeCostaBR/Zendesk-Challenge/README.md

 ### Clone the repository and create .env file
 * $ `git clone https://github.com/FelipeCostaBR/Zendesk-Challenge.git`
 * $ `cd Zendesk-Challenge/server_ticket_viewer/`
-* Create a file `.env` on the root of the file `server_ticket_viewer/` and paste the informations sent to Sabrina's email.
+* Create a file `.env` on the root of the folder `server_ticket_viewer/` and paste the informations attached in the email sent to Sabrina.

 ### Run Server
 * $ `cd Zendesk-Challenge/server_ticket_viewer/`